lsigesn/Oxys/README.md

 The font is licensed under the SIL Open Font License.

 I am currently working on different weights of this font.
 The goal is a multiweight family supporting Basic Latin (with Latin letters replaced with Greek), Greek extended, and archaic Greek.
-And a color font with anti-aliasing named "Oxeia" (ὀξεῖα, feminine of Ὀξύς) is also been developed.
+And a color font with anti-aliasing named "Oxeia" (ὀξεῖα, feminine of Ὀξύς) is also being developed.